N8Brooks/algorithms_threesum/README.md

 Threesum Comparison

-The threesum problem is where you count the combinations of a list of
+The threesum problem is where you count the 3 integers combinations
-	integers that sum to 0.
+	of a list of integers that sum to 0.

 This is a comparison of the following algorithms for the threesum problem: